KazBarker/SP25_DS5111_nrg6cb/README.md

 4. Install required packages and set global variables by navigating into the main folder of the cloned repo and typing: `. ./scripts/init.sh`

 5. Finish setting up the environment by typing `make quick_start`.
 Fill out the fields for your global GitHub credentials when prompted.
-To activate the environment type `source $ENV_PATH`, to deactivate it type `deactivate`.
+	* Type `source $ENV_PATH` to activate the environment
+	* Type `deactivate` to deactivate the environment

 > [!IMPORTANT]
 > An `installations` folder will be added to your system outside the main repository folder, and will contain larger package files and data downloads.
 It can be removed easily by running `make cleanup`.